Chinese Crested Tern

 Day 2 We will arrive at Changle Airport, 32 kilometres east of Fuzhou.
 Changle is a city in its own right but, with a population of just under 1 million, it is small in terms of Chinese cities!
 We will then transfer to a hotel for the night.

 Day 4 Our hotel is close to Fuzhou Forest Park and, after an early breakfast, we will make the short journey to this beautiful place.
 The park is packed with day visitors from the two million plus inhabitants of Fuzhou at weekends, but by being here midweek it will be a lot quieter.
 The park should be full of resident, recently arrived migrant and passage birds, so, once again, we will have a picnic lunch here so as not to waste valuable birding time.
 Largely unseen Great Barbets will be heard calling from the tops of trees on both sides of the valley but in the early morning we must concentrate our efforts on one particular species: White-necklaced Partridge.
 It is a shy and highly elusive bird of deep forest but we will make every effort to tempt one into view.
 We will then spend the day exploring the numerous trails around the park, adding new birds to our lists on a regular basis.
-Bay, Grey-capped, Grey-headed, Rufous, Pale-headed and Bamboo Woodpeckers can all be found here, although the latter is rather elusive and shy.
+Bay, Grey-capped, Grey-headed, Rufous and Pale-headed Woodpeckers can all be found here.
 Slaty-backed Forktail and Blue Whistling-thrush both breed by the river and Grey-sided and Streak-breasted Scimitar-babblers in the scrub in the forest.
-Many other species can be found in these forests including Black Eagle, Mountain Hawk-eagle, House Swift, Grey-headed Parrotbill, Grey-chinned, Scarlet and Swinhoe’s Minivets, Orange-bellied Leafbird, Chestnut and Light-vented Bulbuls, Indochinese Yuhina, Fork-tailed Sunbird, Scarlet-backed Flowerpecker, Spotted Elachura, Oriental Magpie-robin, Greater and Lesser Necklaced and Masked Laughingthrushes, Collared Finchbill, Common Tailorbird, White-bellied Erpornis, Japanese White-eye, Japanese Tit, Huet’s Fulvetta, Black-winged and Large Cuckooshrikes, Large Woodshrike, Chinese Hwamei, Black-naped Oriole, Grey Treepie and Red-billed Blue-magpie.
+Many other species can be found in these forests including Black Eagle, Mountain Hawk-eagle, House Swift, Grey-headed Parrotbill, Grey-chinned, Scarlet and Swinhoe’s Minivets, Orange-bellied Leafbird, Chestnut and Light-vented Bulbuls, Indochinese Yuhina, Fork-tailed Sunbird, Scarlet-backed Flowerpecker, Spotted Elachura, Oriental Magpie-robin, Masked, Greater Necklaced and Lesser Necklaced Laughingthrushes, Collared Finchbill, Common Tailorbird, White-bellied Erpornis, Japanese White-eye, Japanese Tit, Huet’s Fulvetta, Black-winged and Large Cuckooshrikes, Large Woodshrike, Chinese Hwamei, Black-naped Oriole, Grey Treepie and Red-billed Blue-magpie.
 Additionally, migrants will be passing through so, depending on the weather, the trees could be alive with Pallas’s and Yellow-browed Warblers.

 Day 6 We will have the whole day to explore the mountain and we will start with an early search for pheasants by driving at first light to the bottom of the mountain then driving back up for breakfast.
 At different altitudes and in different vegetation types in the mountains many species can be found and, during the day, we may see Barred Cuckoo-dove, Greater and Lesser Yellownapes, Speckled Piculet, Chestnut-vented Nuthatch, Blue-throated and Ferruginous Flycatchers, Fujian and Small Niltavas, Lesser Shortwing, Chestnut-bellied Rock-thrush, Black and Mountain Bulbuls, Blyth’s and Green Shrike-babblers, Daurian Redstart, Golden, Spot-breasted and Vinous-throated Parrotbills, Fujian Fulvetta, Striated, Indochinese and Black-chinned Yuhinas, Black-throated, Sultan, Yellow-bellied, Yellow-browed and Yellow-cheeked Tits, Brown, Brownish-flanked and Yellowish-bellied Bush-warblers, Rufous-faced Warbler, Alstrom’s, Bianchi’s and White-spectacled Warblers of the Seicercus genus, Buff-throated, Hartert’s Leaf, Kloss’s Leaf and Sulphur-breasted Warblers of the Phylloscopus genus, Rufous-capped babbler, Chinese Babax, Red-billed Leiothrix, Buffy Laughingthrush, Pygmy Wren-babbler, Brown Bullfinch and Oriental Greenfinch.